mautic/developer-documentation-new/docs/rest_api/campaigns.rst

 .. vale off

-Add contact to a campaign
+Add Contact to a Campaign
 *************************

 .. vale on